openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

 ```

 ## Procedure
 * DUT:Port1 has EBGP peering with ATE:Port1.
 Ensure ATE:Port1 advertises IPv4-prefix1, IPv4-prefix2, IPv4-prefix3, IPv6-prefix1, IPv6-prefix2 and IPv6-prefix3.
-Please also configure IPv4-prefix7 and IPv6-prefix7 but these shouldnt be advertised over EBGP to the DUT
+Please also configure IPv4-prefix7 and IPv6-prefix7 on ATE:Port1 but these shouldn't be advertised over EBGP to the DUT
-* DUT:Port2 has IBGP peering with ATE:PORT2 using its loopback interface.
-The loopback interface is reachable via IS-IS.
-Ensure ATE:Port2 advertises IPv4-prefix4, IPv4-prefix5, IPv4-prefix6, IPv6-prefix4, IPv6-prefix5 and IPv6-prefix6.
-Please also configure IPv4-prefix8 and IPv6-prefix8 but these shouldnt be advertised over IBGP to the DUT
+* DUT:Port2 has IBGP peering with ATE:Port2 using its loopback interface.
+The loopback interface is reachable only via IS-IS.
+Ensure ATE:Port2 advertises IPv4-prefix4, IPv4-prefix5, IPv4-prefix6, IPv6-prefix4, IPv6-prefix5 and IPv6-prefix6 over IBGP.
+Please also configure IPv4-prefix8 and IPv6-prefix8 on ATE:Port2 but these shouldnt be advertised over IBGP to the DUT
 * Conduct following test procedures by applying policies at the Peer-group and Neighbor AFI-SAFI levels.

-* RT-7.1 : Policy definition in policy chain is not satisfied and Default Policy has REJECT_ROUTE action
+### RT-7.1 : Policy definition in policy chain is not satisfied and Default Policy has REJECT_ROUTE action
-  * Create a default policy REJECT-ALL with action as REJECT_ROUTE and apply the same to both IPV4-unicast and IPV6-unicast AFI-SAFI
+  * Create a default-policy REJECT-ALL with action as REJECT_ROUTE and apply the same to both IPV4-unicast and IPV6-unicast AFI-SAFI
   * Create policy EBGP-IMPORT-IPV4 that only accepts IPv4-prefix1 and IPv4-prefix2 and then terminates
   * Create policy EBGP-IMPORT-IPV6 that only accepts IPv6-prefix1 and IPv6-prefix2 and then terminates
   * Create policy EBGP-EXPORT-IPV4 that only allows IPv4-prefix4 and terminates